 Once the child knows all 44 sounds and has shown that he or she can hear the sounds in words and stamp them out, creative writing begins.
 Creative writing means writing what you want, not writing what you are told to write.

 What will a child think of to write if the child has never written anything before?
-Parents may need to provide writing suggestions at the start, until each child learns that what to write is as easy to think of as what to say.
+Parents or teachers may need to provide writing suggestions at the start, until each child learns that what to write is as easy to think of as what to say.

 At first, writing may consist of only a few words, and these few words may not be readable by anyone but the child.
 However, each word written is a starting point.
 If the sounds have all been heard and stamped correctly, there is one less word to learn to write.
-If the word is missing a sound or two or three, the parent can help the child hear each sound and, together with the child, make the word more readable.
+If the word is missing a sound or two or three, the or teacher can help the child hear each sound and, together with the child, make the word more readable.

 When the child has mastered the art of simple writing, real creative writing begins.
 Asking and answering questions is a good starting point, but writing creatively means more than that.
 Creative writing means learning to let your imagination run free and capturing your imagination in written words.

-The second reason is that parental suggestions can lead the child to writing a series of stories that can be incorporated into thematic books.
+The second reason is that suggestions can lead the child to writing a series of stories that can be incorporated into thematic books.
 The notion of books to be written can lead to even more writing.
 Monster Stories, for example, could be the book made from different stories a child writes about monsters.

 It is not difficult to think of topics to suggest to the creative writers.
 Monster stories is just one.
 Other topics could be: What would you do if you were a police officer?
 What would you wish for if you had three (or more) wishes?
 What would you do if you were magic?
 Can you write a scary story?
 What is your favorite story that I have read to you?
 Can you write a story like that?
 And so on.
 Once the child begins seeing the possibilities, his or her own imagination will take over.